jean-pierreBoth/multistochgrad/README.md

 ### Results

-Tests show that the SCSG and SVRG outperforms SAG by a factor 2 at equivalent precision in both case with a correct initialization and one far from the solution.
+Tests show that the SCSG  outperforms SVRG by a factor 1.5 or 2  at equivalent precision in both case with a correct initialization and one far from the solution.
+SVRG clearly outperforms SAG.
 SCSG is very fast at reaching a good approximation roughly 0.28 even though it never runs on the whole (one tenth) in this implementation.
-It is more difficult to reach lower value around 0.26.

 ## Acknowledgement